-Check out our journey through Orange County all the way up to San Luis Obispo County for some incredible stops including breathtaking coastal views, drop dead gorgeous beaches, wine tasting, and historical sites.
+Check out our coastal road trip for some incredible stops including breathtaking views, drop-dead gorgeous beaches, wine tasting, and historical sites!

 El Matador Beach in Malibu (69.3 Miles)

-After the beach, we continued north on the PCH and were awe struck with more incredible views while driving past the giant rock formations at Point Mugu.
+After the beach, we continued north along our Pacific Coast Highway road trip.
+We were awe struck with more incredible views while driving past the giant rock formations at Point Mugu.

 Solvang (93.8 miles)